 APPLIANCE.
 A device or apparatus that is manufactured and designed to utilize energy and for which this code provides specific requirements.

 COMBUSTION EQUIPMENT.
-Any equipment or appliance used for space heating, service water heating, cooking, clothes drying and/or lighting that uses fuel gas or fuel oil.
+Any equipment or appliance used for space heating, service water heating, cooking, clothes drying or lighting that uses a fossil fuel.

 COMMERCIAL COOKING APPLIANCES.
 AppliancesAppliances used in a commercial food service establishment for heating or cooking food and which produce grease vapors, steam, fumes, smoke or odors that are required to be removed through a local exhaust ventilation system.
 Such appliances include deep fat fryers, upright broilers, griddles, broilers, steam-jacketed kettles, hot-top ranges, under-fired broilers (charbroilers), ovens, barbecues, rotisseries, and similar appliances.
-For the purpose of this definition, a food service establishment shall include any building or a portion thereof used for the preparation and serving of food.

 FUEL GAS.
 A natural gas, manufactured gas, liquified petroleum gas or a mixture of these.